MicrosoftEdge/WebView2Feedback/specs/APIReview_TextureStream.md

   }

   if (sendTexture) {
-    // Notify the renderer for updated texture on the shared buffer. webviewTextureStream->SetBuffer(send_texture, timestamp);
+    // Notify the renderer for updated texture on the TextureBuffer. webviewTextureStream->SetBuffer(send_texture, timestamp);
     webviewTextureStream->Present();
   }